johnalanbrook/prosperon/docs/index.md

 While components can be added via scripting, it is easier to add them via the editor, as we will later see.

 ### Ur system
-The ur[fn::A German prefix meaning primitive, original, or earliest.] system is a prototypical inheritence system used by the actor files.
-When actor files are loaded, they are stored as an ur.
-An *ur* holds a list of (text, config) required to create an entity.

 When prosperon starts, it searches for urs by name.
 Any file ending in ".jso" or ".json" will be interpereted as an ur, with same named jso and json being applied as (text, config) for an ur.
 A jso or json alone also constitute an ur.

 An ur can also be defined by a json file.
 If an ur is found, it takes predecent over auto generated urs.
 The json of an ur looks like this: